-The Taiwanese company eTouchIC believes it’s not only possible, but potentially good for the environment and good for business as well. eTouchIC’s CEO Gordon Yu is excited about the company’s “optimised” R-ONE pyrolysis process.
-He said it will turn almost any plastic – mixed or otherwise – into diesel fuel.
+The Taipei based company eTouchIC Innovation (eTouchIC) believes it’s not only possible, but potentially good for the environment and good for business as well. eTouchIC’s CEO Gordon Yu is excited about the company’s “optimised” R-ONE pyrolysis process.
+He says this process will turn almost any plastic – mixed or otherwise – into diesel fuel.

 Recovering energy from plastic isn’t a new idea.
 After all, most plastics are made from oil, so they’re energy rich.
-Plastics are commonly incinerated in Europe, the US and China, and the resulting heat is used to power turbines and create electricity.
+Plastics are commonly incinerated in Europe, the US and the People’s Republic of China, and the resulting heat is used to power turbines and create electricity.

 Pyrolysis is different.
 It’s the process of breaking down plastics into hydrocarbons by heating them in the absence of oxygen.
 Those hydrocarbons can then be refined into diesel.

-The company said its process is safe, environmentally sound, and doesn’t generate dioxins or other secondary pollution.
+The company says its process is safe, environmentally sound, and doesn’t generate dioxins or other secondary pollution.

-Steve Peters, an energy specialist with the Asian Development Bank, said the company’s results are encouraging, and they appear to depend on a unique approach to pyrolysis technologies.
+Steve Peters, an energy specialist with the Asian Development Bank, says the company’s results are encouraging, and they appear to depend on a unique approach to pyrolysis technologies.

-“It’s not designed to be oil and gas shrunk down, it’s designed to be it’s own device,” he said.
+“It’s not designed to be oil and gas shrunk down, it’s designed to be it’s own device,” he says.

-“There have always been issues with how much you can recover.
-And the inputs you need,” said Khalid Bahssoon, an expert waste management consultant, and previously a Managing Director for Cenviro, an waste innovation company backed by Malaysia’s sovereign wealth fund Khazanah.
+“There have always been issues with how much you can recover, and the inputs you need,” says Khalid Bahssoon, an expert waste management consultant and previous Managing Director for Cenviro, a waste innovation company backed by Malaysia’s sovereign wealth fund ‘Khazanah Nasional Berhad’.

 But he agrees that new technologies are needed to supplement recycling.
-The world generates about 300 million tons of plastic every year, half of which is for single use.
-An estimated 70% of it ends up in landfill, and around eight million tons ends up in the world’s oceans.
+The world generates about 300 million tons of plastic every year, half of which are for single use.
+An estimated 70% of it ends up in landfill, and around 8 million tons end up in the world’s oceans.

 Part of the problem is that plastics are quite difficult to recycle.
-Only a handful of the thousands of different types can be recycled at all.
-They can typically only be recycled a few times before degrading.
-And even the few existing recyclable plastics need to be cleaned and separated from each other first.
+Only a handful of the thousands of different types can be recycled at all, and they can typically only be recycled a few times before degrading.
+Even the few existing recyclable plastics need to be cleaned and separated from each other first.

-It’s unlikely that the process will ever replace massive oil and gas refineries that churn out most of the world’s fuel.
-Ultimately, the goal is to have national governments mandate a minimum for the wider diesel stock.
-So at the pump, maybe 1-2% of the diesel that goes into each tank might be recovered from plastics.
+It’s unlikely the process will ever replace the massive oil and gas refineries that churn out most of the world’s fuel.
+Ultimately, the goal is to have national governments mandate a minimum for the wider diesel stock so at the pump, maybe 1-2% of the diesel that goes into each tank might be recovered from plastics.

 The company is certainly ambitious.
-In addition to R-ONE, it has promising solutions for turning agricultural waste into plastic, and for retrieving gold from electronic waste in a more environmentally sensitive way.
+In addition to R-ONE pyrolysis, it has promised solutions for turning agricultural waste into plastic, and for retrieving gold from electronic waste in a more environmentally sensitive way.

 “We don’t need to do the sorting.
 We don’t need to do the cleaning,” he said.